Agoh–Giuga conjecture: Status

-The statement is still a conjecture since it has not yet been proven that if a number n is not prime (that is, n is composite), then the formula does not hold.
-It has been shown that a composite number n satisfies the formula if and only if it is both a Carmichael number and a Giuga number, and that if such a number exists, it has at least 13,800 digits (Borwein, Borwein, Borwein, Girgensohn 1996).
-Laerte Sorini, in a work of 2001 showed that a possible counterexample should be a number n greater than 10^{36067} which represents the limit suggested by Bedocchi for the demonstration technique specified by Giuga to his own conjecture.
+The statement is still a conjecture since it has not yet been proven that if a number $n$ is not prime (that is, if $n$ is composite), then the formula does not hold.
+It has been shown that a composite number $n$ satisfies the formula if and only if it is both a Carmichael number and a Giuga number, and that if such a number exists, it has at least 13,800 digits.
+In 2001, Sorini showed that a possible counterexample should be greater than 10^{36067}, which represents the limit suggested by Bedocchi for the demonstration technique specified by Giuga to his own conjecture.